ewoodhead/QuantumNPA.jl/README.md

 ```
 This just means that the default rule is to concatenate operators that are
 multiplied together, represented by the list `[x, y]`.
 The number `1` above
-is a multiplicative coefficient; this allows for the possibility of scaling
+is a multiplicative coefficient.
+This allows for the possibility of scaling
 factors appearing in multiplications in the future (such as something like an
-unnormalised projector that squares to a multiple of itself); currently there
+unnormalised projector that squares to a multiple of itself).
+Currently there
 are no such operators defined in the codebase and the coefficient is always
 zero or one.